ccgarant/bookshelf-notes/README.md

-# bookshelf-notes
+# Bookshelf Notes
-Quick summaries on the books i've read, mental hooks, and takeaways, usually 5 bullets long.
+Distilled summaries on the books i've read, what they are about, mental hooks, and takeaways.

+* Curiosities: How do you just print money?
+Has this happened before?
+What is the history of money?
+Does bitcoin make sense?
+Will it succeed, what are it's weaknesses?
+* Interests: Austrian Economics, Bitcoin, Cryptocurrencies, History with a money focus, The US Constitution, Nation State Dynamics, How Emipres and Nation rise and fall, and some coding.

-## 2021
+# 2021

-### The Blocksize War
+## The Blocksize War By Jonathan Bier
-*By Jonathan Bier, Finished: In Progress*
+Finished: In Progress*

-### The Anatomy of the State
+## The Anatomy of the State
 *By Murray N. Rothbard, Finished: 2021 Aug*

-### A History of Money and Banking in the United States -- RECOMMENDED
+## A History of Money and Banking in the United States
 *The Colonial Era to World War II, By Murray N. Rothbard, Finished 2021 Sept*

 About: Money in the America from metal coins to paper fiat and the economic and political impacts.
 A must read for anyone to understand fiat paper debt/inflation patterns throughout American history, and there are some good ones!